Classical Myth: The Ancient Sources

 Perseus Digital Library

-An evolving digital library, engineering interactions through time, space, and language.
+An evolving digital library or original and translated works from the ancient world.
 The image collection covers history, literature and culture of the Greco-Roman world.

 Thesaurus Linguae Graecae (TLG)

-The TLG has collected and digitized most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.
-Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era.
+The TLG has collected and digitized most literary texts written in Ancient Greek from Homer to the fall of Byzantium in AD 1453, and extending to the great renaissance series and other later projects.
+Its goal is to create a comprehensive digital library of Ancient Greek literature from antiquity to the present era.
+It has a sophisticated set of interlocking features that enable broad and specific searches for particular words, groups of related words, and particular phrases.
+Its results include details of the texts in which the results are found, links to translations and critical editions, and other online sources.

 Packard Humanities Institute (PHI) / Searchable Greek Inscriptions